poupas/rocketpool-split-keys/README.md

 ## What is this?

-This is basic PoC showing how minipool validator keys could be split among oDAO members
+This is basic PoC showing how minipool validator keys could be split among oDAO members, through the use of threshold encryption.

 ## How do I run it?